 The housing sector in Caribbean nations is often the most financially affected sector in the aftermath of natural disasters, such as was the case when hurricanes Maria and Irma struck the region in 2017.
 The vulnerabilities of the housing sector are exacerbated by increasing urbanization, which has had a major impact in Caribbean land and housing markets.
 The availability of quality and affordable housing has not been able to meet the demand as more people move to urban centers looking for better opportunities.
 The limited availability of serviced land is another significant contributor to skyrocketing costs that price out households looking for affordable housing.
 As a result, these households end up living in low-quality structures to meet their housing needs, making them especially vulnerable to natural disasters.
 This situation has created a need for a comprehensive reform of regional housing policies

-This Technical Assistance (TA) supports the governments of Saint Vincent and the Grenadines, the Dominican Republic, and Saint Lucia in undertaking such reforms through a better understanding of the links between urbanization, supply constraints, housing affordability, and the increasing vulnerability of the housing sector to natural disasters.
+This project supports the governments of Saint Vincent and the Grenadines, the Dominican Republic, and Saint Lucia in undertaking such reforms through a better understanding of the links between urbanization, supply constraints, housing affordability, and the increasing vulnerability of the housing sector to natural disasters.
 The objective is to support each government to undertake an analysis to address the situation, and to design roadmaps for further steps based on those efforts.

-• Component 1: Rapid Housing Sector Assessment: This component is developed on field and desk research and through consultations with housing sector stakeholders including the government and private sector actors such as developers, builders, rental housing organizations, civil society, and microfinancing institutions.
+- Component 1: Rapid Housing Sector Assessment: This component is developed on field and desk research and through consultations with housing sector stakeholders including the government and private sector actors such as developers, builders, rental housing organizations, civil society, and microfinancing institutions.
 This assessment aims to provide a detailed picture of the housing sector in all three countries by outlining the issues affecting housing and its current policies and programs.
 Policymakers will use this assessment to inform their decision-making when proposing new policies for the housing sector that integrate greater affordability and resilience.

 - Component 3: Retrofit Strategy: This component informs resilient home improvement policies and programs.
 Using the findings and data collected under Component 2, the retrofit strategy provides guidelines and identifies possible actions based on building typology or the level of informality.
 The strategy provides recommendations to engage stakeholders so that they are active participants in the resilient housing program.

 Partnerships and Coordination